spuder/klipper-ender2pro/README.md

 To setup the OS

 1. Download FluidPI: https://github.com/fluidd-core/FluiddPI
-2. Use Ether to create sd card
+2. Download Raspbery Pi imageer https://www.raspberrypi.com/software/
+3. Press cmd+shift+x to get advanced settings.
+4. Change the hostname to `ender2pro` (or whatever you want.
+It must match ansible inventory file)
-3. Use ansible/make to configure
+5. Use ansible/make to configure

 ## Ansible